AI4Finance-Foundation/FinRL/docs/source/finrl_meta/background.rst

 FinRL-Meta provides multiple benchmarks for financial reinforcement learning.

-FinRL-Meta benchmarks work in famous papers and projects, covering stock trading, cyptocurrency trading, portfolio allocation, hyper-parameter tuning, etc. Along with that, there are Jupyter/Python demos that help users to design new strategies.
+FinRL-Meta benchmarks work in famous papers and projects, covering stock trading, cyptocurrency trading, portfolio allocation, hyper-parameter tuning, etc. Along with that, there are Jupyter/Python demos that help users to test or design new strategies.

 DataOps